-Hundreds pray in south India, undeterred by ravaging floods

-They also prayed at a nearby cemetery for those who lost their lives in the worst floods in a century in Kerala state.
-The floods killed more than 200 people and drove hundreds of thousands from their homes over the past two weeks.

-Pinarayi Vijayan, the state’s top elected official, said Wednesday that the people of Kerala were in a great struggle to rebuild their lives after the floods.
+Aid workers in India warn scale of flood damage unclear

+KOCHI, India (AP) — The people of the flood-battered Indian state of Kerala are “in a great struggle to rebuild their lives,” the state’s top official said Wednesday, as aid workers warned it could take days before the full scope of the destruction is clear.

-Though rains have stopped over the past three days, vast swaths of land remain under water in five state districts.
+Though rains have stopped over the past three days and floodwaters are receding, vast swaths of the tropical state, known for its idyllic villages and beautiful beaches, remain underwater or coated with mud, and many people have no drinking water or electricity.

+“We know the humanitarian needs are enormous, but it will be some time before we know just how big that is,” Ray Kancharla, a manager with the aid group Save The Children, said in a Tuesday statement.
+“Roofs and walls have collapsed; roads have been completely washed away.”

+He estimated it could take “well over a week” before the effects of the devastation are clear.

 Most Read Nation & World Stories